-Although originally written in 2011, this article has been updated in September 2016.
+Although originally written in 2011, this article has been updated on April 2020.

 So, what’s all this hype about this cheese?
 What type of cheeses are popular in France?

 In this article, I will present some very popular French cheeses, allowing you to “wow” all your friends with your newly acquired cheese expertise!
 Because honestly, you haven’t been to France if you haven’t tasted the cheese.

 Keep in mind that France produces hundreds of cheeses, so don’t feel badly if your favorite didn’t make the list.

 Hands down the most popular French cheese is Camembert (pronounced Cam-em-behr).
 I once read a French comment that said, “Americans love their guns like the French love Camembert!“… well, there are a lot of guns here in the U.S, there’s a lot of love for this cheese.
 Camembert is a delicately soft and creamy cow-milk cheese produced in Normandy, France.